La bohème: Modernizations

+A TV movie was released in 1965 directed by Wilhelm Semmelroth and designed by Franco Zeffirelli, based on the latter's previously directed version for stage.
+It starred Gianni Raimondi in the role of Rodolfo and Mirella Freni as Mimi.
+The soundtrack, however, was pre-recorded and lip-synced, and conducted by Herbert von Karajan.

 Robin Norton-Hale directed a new production at the Cock Tavern Theatre, Kilburn, for OperaUpClose in December 2009.
 For act 2 the entire audience and cast moved downstairs to the pub itself, with the pub's patrons serving as extras in the Cafe Momus scene.
 In 2010 the production was transferred to the West End's Soho Theatre and won a Laurence Olivier Award.

 A 2019 production by Canada's Against the Grain Theatre featured a translated English libretto, and transposed the story to a contemporary Canadian urban setting.
-This production toured several Canadian cities before its production at Toronto's Tranzac Club was livestreamed by CBC Gem on October 13.
+This production toured several Canadian cities before its production at Toronto's Tranzac Club was livestreamed by CBC Gem on 13 October.
 The CBC broadcast received two Canadian Screen Award nominations at the 9th Canadian Screen Awards in 2021, for Best Performing Arts Program and Best Direction in a TV Movie.